-Project Development Status Expected Near- Term Milestone (1) OMS103HP - Arthroscopic ACL reconstruction Phase 3 Complete Phase 3 trials; submit NDA in second half of 2010 OMS103HP - Arthroscopic meniscectomy Phase 2 Review data from Phase 2 trial in second half of 2009 OMS302 - Cataract surgery Phase 2 Complete first/initiate second Phase 2 trial in second half of 2009 OMS201 - Ureteroscopy Phase 1/ Complete Phase 1/ Phase 2 trial • • Phase 2 in first half of 2010 MASP-2 - Macular degeneration, ischemia-reperfusion injury, Preclinical Select clinical transplant surgery candidate in second half of 2009 Addiction - Addiction and other compulsive behaviors Preclinical File IND in second half of 2009 PDE10 - Schizophrenia Preclinical Select clinical candidate in second half of 2009 PDE7 - Parkinson's disease, Restless Legs Syndrome Preclinical Select clinical candidate in first half of 2010 GPCR - Multiple CNS Disorders Preclinical Surrogate de-orphanization of orphan GPCR(s)
+Project Development Status Expected Near- Term Milestone (1) OMS103HP - Arthroscopic ACL reconstruction Phase 3 Complete Phase 3 trials and file NDA in second half of 2010 OMS103HP - Arthroscopic meniscectomy Phase 2 Review data from Phase 2 trial in second half of 2009 OMS302 - Cataract surgery Phase 2 Complete Phase 2 trial in mid-2009 OMS201 - Ureteroscopy Phase 1/ Complete Phase 1/ Phase 2 trial •• Phase 2 in first half of 2010 MASP-2 - Macular degeneration, ischemia-reperfusion injury, transplant surgery Preclinical Select clinical candidate in second half of 2009 Addiction - Addiction and other compulsive behaviors Preclinical File IND in second half of 2009 PDE10 - Schizophrenia Preclinical Select clinical 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 candidate in second half of 2009 PDE7 - Parkinson's disease, Restless Legs Syndrome Preclinical Select clinical candidate GPCR - Multiple CNS Disorders Preclinical Surrogate de-orphanization of orphan GPCR(s)

 (1) Following selection of a clinical candidate, we must conduct additional studies, including in vivo toxicity studies of the clinical candidate.
 We must submit the results of these studies, together with manufacturing information and analytical results related to the clinical candidate, to the FDA as part of an IND, which must become effective before we may commence clinical trials.
 Submission of an IND does not always result in the FDA allowing clinical trials to commence.
-Depending on the nature of information that we must obtain and include in an IND, it may take from 12 to 24 months from selection of the clinical candidate to IND submission, if it occurs at all.
+Depending on the nature of information that we must obtain and include in an IND, it may take from 12 to 24 months from selection of the clinical candidate to IND submission, if to occurs at all.
 All of these expected near-term milestones are subject to a number of risks, uncertainties and assumptions, including those described in "Risk Factors," and may not occur in the timelines set forth above or at all.